 Quinn received the call from Rachel's accountant, Jeremy, on Monday afternoon.
 He arranged for the payment and it was properly transferred the next day.
 Quinn gave Rachel a call to inform her that everything went well and that she would arrange for the transportation.
-She said that Rachel could either be in touch with the mover or she could come to Quinn's apartment to show the mover her place.
+She said that Rachel could either be in touch with the mover or she could come to Quinn's apartment to bring the mover to her place.
 Rachel said that she would come to Quinn's apartment and they agreed to have that done on Wednesday afternoon.

 Rachel arrived the next day a bit earlier than planned, hoping to get some alone time with Quinn, but she was disappointed because the mover was already there.
-She wondered if Quinn wanted to come along,
+She wondered if Quinn wanted to come along.

 "Hey!
 Do you want to come along?
 I can show you my place?"
 Rachel sounded eager.